rynoschni/DC-FT-Temp/README.md

-# DigitalCrafts - $FLEX_CLASS_ID
+# DigitalCrafts - $FULL_TIME_CLASS_ID

 Welcome to DigitalCrafts!

-This is your field guide to your Flex cohort, and should provide you with information you need about what to expect in class week to week.
+This is your field guide to your Full Time cohort, and should provide you with information you need about what to expect in class week to week.

 ## Important Links